 Meet some of our FABulous Farmers

-Throughout 2021, our farming team have been visiting farms around the UK, advising on practices that relate to our FABulous Farmers programme.
+In 2021, our farming team visited farms around the UK, advising on practices that relate to our FABulous Farmers programme.

 You will see we're working with all farmers (not just those certified organic) who are adopting FAB practices: